 Her novels have won most of the major international awards, including the British Dagger, the Canadian Arthur Ellis, and the American Anthony, Barry, Dilys, Nero, and Macavity Awards.
 She’s won the coveted Agatha Award in the US five times.
 Her ninth Gamache book, How The Light Gets In, debuted at #1 on the New York Times Bestsellers list.
-Louise lives with her husband Michael and their golden retriever in the Eastern Townships, just south of Montreal.
+Louise lives in the Eastern Townships, just south of Montreal.

 American Guest of Honour: Megan Abbott